- Print this page

 Permanency and early intervention principles built into casework

-It brings together a series of changes we’ll be making to give every child and young person the chance to have a loving, permanent home for life, whether that be with his or her parents, extended family or kin, or through open adoption or guardianship.
+The changes aim to give every child and young person the chance to have a loving, permanent home for life, whether that be with his or her parents, extended family or kin, or through open adoption or guardianship.